Prescriptive Analytics Versus Predictive Analytics

 However, as more sophisticated technology and processes emerge, many businesses are realizing the benefits of pairing predictive analytics with prescriptive analytics.

-There are two key building blocks for data analytics: descriptive and predictive analytics.
-With descriptive analytics, data is collected, and the business gets an overview of its status.
+There are two key building blocks for data analytics: prescriptive and predictive analytics.
+With prescriptive analytics, data is collected, and the business gets an overview of its status.
 Predictive analytics then takes the information and, using machine learning (MI) and models specific to the need being addressed, shows potential scenarios based upon this data.

 While there are several models which can increase the efficiency of your supply chain, the primary models are:

 - Linear Regression – A dataset is used to create a linear line through the center point of the data, enabling predictions based on the relationships between the existing data and the regression line.
 Linear Regression models use only numeric information.

 - Text Mining – Text words are used to search a database for data and specific information.
 This is the model used by search engines and the find function in many programs.

 - Optimal Estimation – Predictions using this model are based upon observed factors.

 - Clustering Models – Different groups with similar qualities are focused upon to give predictions.
 Cluster Models can gather demographics, regional revenue, annual weather, and traffic reports.

 - Forecasting Models – Predictions from this model are based on the goals of the industry.
 Usually, the methods used for forecast models are native, qualitative, quantitative, casual, judgmental, or a time series.

 Under each of these primary models, are additional models which can be used.
 It is critical that businesses have a firm understanding of their descriptive analytics as well as choose the right model to get the proper results.